One Acre Fund

 How it will go to scale

 Via NGO’s, including growing One Acre Fund to a very large organization, and perhaps governments.
-Donor subsidies are used to create revenue- positive operations and to expand to new areas.
+Donor subsidies are used to create revenue-positive operations, expand to new areas and conduct R&D that deepens impact

 Progress so far

-International scale up: In 2011, One Acre enrolled 76,000 farm families in Kenya and Rwanda with an average annual farm income increase per acre of 100% ($120), and overall 98% loan repayment rates.
+International scale up: In 2012, One Acre enrolled 135,00 farm families in Kenya, Rwanda and Burundi with an average annual farm income increase per acre of 100% ($120), and overall 98% loan repayment rates.

 Visit the website